MiniZinc/libminizinc/en/solvers.rst

 In order to enable this behaviour, use the ``-f`` (free search) command line option or select *Free search* in the solver configuration pane of the MiniZinc IDE.

 Chuffed supports a number of additional search annotations that are not part of the MiniZinc standard library.
 The additional declarations are documented in :numref:`ch-lib-chuffed`.

 OR-Tools
 ~~~~~~~~

-OR-Tools is an open-source CP/SAT/LP solver (see https://developers.google.com/optimization/).
+OR-Tools is a powerful open-source CP/SAT/LP solver (see https://developers.google.com/optimization/).
 It supports many of MiniZinc's global constraints natively.
 It often performs better multi-threaded (option ``-p``)
 so it can employ various solving technologies.
-A search annotation (see :ref:`sec-search`) can be useful.
+A search annotation (see :ref:`sec-search`) can be useful,
+however allowing OR-Tools to mix the prescribed strategy with its own (option ``-f``) usually is best,
+analogously to Chuffed.

 Mixed-Integer Programming Solvers
 ---------------------------------

 MiniZinc has built-in support for Mixed Integer Programing solvers.
-If you have any MIP solver installed (and MiniZinc was compiled with MIP support), you can run a model using MIP like this on the command line:
+If you have any MIP solver installed (and MiniZinc was compiled with its support),
+you can run a model using MIP like this on the command line:

 .. code-block:: bash